Laura Shackelford, M.Ed.

 Career Consultant, Denton Campus

 Vianet’s Top 5 StrengthsFinder results are Empathy, Context, Connectedness, Intellection, and Developer, so if you stop by her office it is very likely she will ask for your life story.
-Given her love for stories, it will come to no surprise that she’s an avid podcast listener of ‘This American Life’ and ‘Story Corps’, both from NPR.
-She’s a Ravenclaw with a dash of Gryffindor and is still very angry that Peeves was not included in the Harry Potter movies.
-During school breaks, you will find her learning about different cultures as she makes it a point to travel to a different country at least twice a year – so far she’s at 10 countries.
+She’s a Ravenclaw with a dash of Gryffindor and growing up she made it a point to re-read the Harry Potter series at least once a year.
+During school breaks, you will find her learning about different cultures as she makes it a point to travel to a different country at least twice a year – so far she’s been to 10 countries in 4 continents.

 Vianet’s favorite quote is from Martin Luther King Jr. – “In the end, we will remember not the words of our enemies, but the silence of our friends.”
 She believes in using her voice to help others reach their life goals.